 There is no transparent product development roadmap which could cause confusion for prospective customers.

-The Gartner's Magic Quadrant report concluded with "EAM is a mature software market, but that does not mean it is stagnant."
+Gartner's Magic Quadrant report concluded, "EAM is a mature software market, but that does not mean it is stagnant."

 The assessed vendors frequently make updates to their software and also make an effort in designing a mobile application to complement their products.